isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2014-03-05-Speech-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-during-the-Committee-of-Supply-Debate-2014.md

 ---
-layout: post
-title: Speech by Senior Minister of State for Law, Indranee Rajah, during the Committee of Supply Debate 2014
+title: 'Speech by Senior Minister of State for Law, Indranee Rajah, during the Committee of Supply Debate 2014'
-date:   2014-03-05
+date: 2014-03-05T00:00:00.000Z
 permalink: /news/parliamentary-speeches/speech-sms-cos-debates-20140

 ---

 5 Mar 2014 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)